mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   {{?I-D.draft-smith-quic-receive-ts}} or {{?I-D.draft-huitema-quic-ts}}, the
   arrival timestamps or one-way delays can support the application as described in {{rtcp-mapping}} and {{congestion-control}}.
-* *Bandwidth Estimation*: If a bandwidth estimation is available in the QUIC implementation, exposing it avoids the implementation of an additional bandwidth estimation algorithm in the application.
+* *Bandwidth Estimation*: If a bandwidth estimate is available in the QUIC implementation, exposing it avoids the overhead of executing an additional bandwidth estimation algorithm in the application.
-* *ECN*: If ECN marks are available, they can support the bandwidth estimation of the application if necessary.
+* *ECN*: If ECN marks are available, they can support the bandwidth estimation of the application.

-One goal for the RoQ protocol is to shield RTP applications from the details of QUIC encapsulation, so the RTP application doesn't need much information about QUIC from RoQ.
-One exception is that it may be desirable that the RoQ implementation provides an indication of connection migration to the RTP application.
+One goal for the RoQ protocol is to shield RTP applications from the details of QUIC encapsulation, so the RTP application doesn't need much information about QUIC from RoQ, but some information will be valuable.
+For example, it might be desirable that the RoQ implementation provides an indication of connection migration to the RTP application.

 # Discussion

+This section contains topics that are worth mentioning, but don't fit well into other sections of the document.

 ## Impact of Connection Migration

 RTP sessions are characterized by a continuous flow of packets in either or both directions.
-A connection migration may lead to pausing media transmission until reachability of the peer under the new address is validated.
+A connection migration might lead to pausing media transmission until reachability of the peer under the new address is validated.
-This may lead to short breaks in media delivery in the order of RTT and, if RTCP is used for RTT measurements, may cause spikes in observed delays.
+This might lead to short breaks in media delivery in the order of RTT and, if RTCP is used for RTT measurements, might cause spikes in observed delays.
-Application layer congestion control mechanisms (and also packet repair schemes such as retransmissions) need to be prepared to cope with such spikes.
-As noted in {{api-considerations}}, it may be desirable that the RoQ implementation provides an indication of connection migration to the RTP application, to assist in coping.
+Application layer congestion control mechanisms (and packet repair schemes such as retransmissions) need to be prepared to cope with such spikes.
+As noted in {{api-considerations}}, it might be desirable that the RoQ implementation provides an indication of connection migration to the RTP application, to assist in coping.

 ## 0-RTT and Early Data considerations {#ed-considerations}

-For repeated connections between peers, the initiator of a QUIC connection can use 0-RTT packets to establish a connection that will be used for QUIC STREAM frames, DATAGRAMs, or both.
+RoQ applications, like any other RTP applications, want to establish a media path quickly, reducing clipping at the beginning of a conversation.
+For repeated connections between peers that have previously carried out a full TLS handshake procedure, the initiator of a QUIC connection can use 0-RTT packets with "early data" to include application data in a packet that is used to establish a connection.

-As such packets are subject to replay attacks, RoQ applications MUST carefully specify which data types and operations are allowed.
+As 0-RTT packets are subject to replay attacks, RoQ applications MUST carefully specify which data types and operations are allowed.

 {{Section 9.2 of !RFC9001}} says

 > Application protocols MUST either prohibit the use of extensions that carry application semantics in 0-RTT or provide replay mitigation strategies.

 For the purposes of this discussion, RoQ is an application protocol that allows the use of 0-RTT.
-RoQ applications, like any other RTP applications, are likely to use 0-RTT with "early data" in the 0-RTT packet payload, in order to establish a media path quickly and reduce clipping at the beginning of a conversation.

-While RTP implementations are robust in the presence of media loss and duplication, media delay and jitter are more serious concerns.

 RoQ application developers ought to take the considerations described in {{rej-ed}} and {{replay-ed}} into account when deciding whether to use 0-RTT with early data for an application.